NayT37/indra_test/README.md

 # Indra Test

-Download repository and run `composer install`.
+Download repository change branch to `dev` and then run `composer install`.

 Create `settings.php` and `settings.local.php` in order to make it work.